We need your help.

 AND MUCH MORE . . .

-MARBOEUF COURT (Spring 2022): This developer sold the land and moved on after the Planning Commission voted to recommend DENIAL of this zoning request to substantially increase residential density on a lot currently zoned R-1 (one house per acre) to R-10 (more than 4 houses per acre) on a 1.1 acre lot along the marsh on Pawleys Island Creek.
-KIGA represented a number of neighboring landowners who vehemently opposed this including the family of Governor McMaster.
+MARBOEUF COURT (Spring 2022): This developer sold the land and moved on after the Planning Commission voted to recommend DENIAL of a zoning request to substantially increase residential density on a lot currently zoned R-1 (one house per acre) to R-10 (more than 4 houses per acre) on a 1.1 acre lot along the marsh on Pawleys Island Creek.
+KIGA represented a number of neighboring landowners who vehemently opposed this, including the family of Governor McMaster.
 There were more than 220 letters of opposition and a big crowd turned out for the hearing.
-This was a victory at this stage, but it still must go to County Council for a final decision.

-COACHMAN DRIVE (Pending): Due to strong opposition by KIGA and community residents, a developer has withdrawn his request to change zoning from residential to commercial in the midst of a longstanding residential community with heirs' property to accommodate yet another storage facility.
-There is a related lawsuit pending whereby this developer is trying to get the right to build a road through the yards of private residences in this neighborhood.
+COACHMAN DRIVE (Appeal filed): Due to strong opposition by KIG and community residents, a developer withdrew his request to change zoning from residential to commercial in the midst of a longstanding heirs' property community.
+There is a related lawsuit pending whereby this developer sued neighbors to try to get the right to build a road through the yards of private residences in this neighborhood.
 KIGA is representing the heirs' property owners opposing this in court.
 This case is now on appeal to the SC Court of Appeals.

-PRINCE GEORGE (Pending): Lawsuit filed on January 9, 2022, against Georgetown County for granting a rezoning to double residential density near Prince George along a dangerous stretch of Highway 17 across from Hog Heaven.
+PRINCE GEORGE (Suit filed): Lawsuit filed on January 9, 2022, against Georgetown County for granting a rezoning to double residential density on the Goff property near Prince George along a dangerous stretch of Highway 17 across from Hog Heaven.
 The court ruled in our favor on Defendant'a Motion to Dismiss and that issue is now pending in the Court of Appeals.